fbtrack

 New legislation

-Quite often new legislation comes into force first when a new tenancy is made.
-As we have said a statutory periodic tenancy is a new tenancy agreement and so landlords could be required to comply with new legislation sooner than expected.
+Quite often, new legislation comes into force first when a new tenancy is made.
+As we have said, a statutory periodic tenancy is a new tenancy agreement, and so landlords could be required to comply with new legal requirements sooner than expected.
 If they had a contractual rolling tenancy, they would typically have longer to comply with new legislation.

-There are pros and cons to both types of periodic tenancy and statutory periodic tenancies do allow for, in some cases, quicker section 21 evictions and rent increases but they do add other complexities around council tax liability, protecting deposits and giving out prescribed information.
+There are pros and cons to both types of periodic tenancy.
+Statutory periodic tenancies do allow for, in some cases, quicker Section 21 evictions and rent increases, but they add other complexities around council tax liability, protecting deposits, and giving out prescribed information.
+Understanding the differences between these types of tenancies—fixed-term tenancy, contractual periodic tenancy, and statutory periodic tenancy—is vital for both landlords and tenants.
+Each type has its own implications on contract terms, legal requirements, rental periods, and how the tenancy can be terminated.
 Whatever rolling contract is formed at the end of the fixed term, the most important thing is that the relevant law is complied with.